Do-it-Yourself: Charging With Solar Panels

 Keep the panels as perpendicular to the incoming sun’s rays as possible.
 We understand that if you’ve mounted panels on a boat on a mooring, you may not be able to guarantee that they are pointing towards the sun, but all panels will produce more power if they get direct sunlight.
 This is a compelling reason to mount panels on cruising boats so that they can be aimed in the appropriate direction, no matter what the season, course, or latitude.

-Avoid shadows: The output of a panel (particularly a crystalline panel) drops dramatically when shadowed, even if only 10% of the panel is in shadow.
-A small shadow can reduce the panel’s output by 50% or more.
+Avoid shadows: The output of a panel (particularly a crystalline panel) drops dramatically when shadowed, even if only 10 percent of the panel is in shadow.
+A small shadow can reduce the panel’s output by 50 percent or more.
 When something as large as a boom, radar scanner, or mast casts its shadow on a panel, your output goes down dramatically.

 Keep your panels cool.
-It’s not easy to keep a black surface cool in the sun, but panel output goes down as temperature rises, so if you can provide some ventilation on the backside of the panel, you may be able to pick up a 5 or 10% increase.
+It’s not easy to keep a black surface cool in the sun, but panel output goes down as temperature rises, so if you can provide some ventilation on the backside of the panel, you may be able to pick up a five or ten percent increase.